leafgarland/typescript-vim/README.md

 ```

 Note, this plugin's compiler settings are not used by Syntastic which has its own
 way of changing the options.
+See https://github.com/scrooloose/syntastic#faqargs.

 You can use something like this in your `.vimrc` to make the QuickFix
 window automatically appear if `:make` has any errors.